xvxx/dino/README.txt

    treated as the same index.
 This is a bug.

 9. The `IN - SOLVE` instruction doesn't work yet.

-10. The `IN - JOIN` instruction is ridiculously slow.

 === REFERENCE ========================================================